Jstn1321/ML-6-Axis-Arm/README.md

 # **How to use**

 <h3> For Manual Control</h3>

 1. Launch up the app and ensure the camera is connected to the computer
-2. Select the manual button on the sidebar and use the joysticks to manually control each joint on the robot
+2. Select the manual button on the sidebar and use the joysticks to control each joint on the robot
-1. Launch up the app and ensure the camera is connected to the computer
-2. Select the automatic button on the sidebar

 <h3> For Automatic Control</h3>